What do you listen for when you listen to music?

 Proficient Level 3.6pts

-Research the most influential songs or artists for your topic (See below)
+• Research the most influential artists for your instrument (See below)

-Pick your top ten songs/artists based on your research.
+• Pick your top artists based on your research.

-Build a Youtube Playlist with the 10 songs you chose.
+• Build a Youtube Playlist with the best selections from these artists

-Share the link with your instructor.
-The playlist will be embedded onto this site.
+• Share the playlist link with your instructor in OnCampus.
+The playlist will be embedded into this site.

-Write out the names of the songs and the composers or musicians.
+• In your journal, write out the names of the musicians and why you chose them.
 Any interesting information that can back up your choices will help.

 Exemplary Level 4Pts.